level-level/Clarkson-Theme/theme/index.md

 ---
-layout: home
+layout: project-frontpage
 title: Clarkson Theme
 pagetitle: Clarkson Theme
 color: green
 type: theme

 hero-header: "Clarkson Theme is a starter theme with modern tools to bring you up to speed with your development."

 ---